 Pamela also explores her own experiences with loss, family transitions, and renewal in her work as a collage artist.
 Her work was recently exhibited in a solo show at the Waverly Gallery in Southhampton, NY, July 2021. www.pamelabellcollageworks.com

-Her commitment to the arts extends to her role as a board member of The American Theatre Wing, and she is a Tony Voter.
+Her commitment to the arts extends to her role as Tony Voter and an Advisory Committee member of The American Theatre Wing.
 She is also a Disruptor Fellow, a member of the CFDA, and is a Lang Center Innovation Fellow at Columbia Business School.

 Pamela lives in New York and Watermill, LI and has three grown children and two step children.